JaydenSansom/2D-SFML-Game-Engine/HW5/HW5_README_jksanso2.txt

                         -Press A or Left to move Left -Press D or Right to move Right -Press Space to shoot
-                        -Press /r to Restart
+                                - The player can only shoot once every 1.75 seconds -Press /r to Restart

+        - If all enemies are defeated, the player wins
+        - If the player loses all 3 lives or the aliens reach them, the player loses

         *Make sure to begin the server before running the clients